 In the immense Andean highlands is where you can find Lake Titicaca, the largest high-altitude lake in the world.
-Its waters are home to the mysterious and fantastic floating islands of Lake Titicaca that contain a unique cultural wealth.
-This is because their predominantly indigenous communities still maintain the traditions of the Pre-Inca and Inca Empire.
-And among its many legends, it is said that the Andean peoples considered Lake Titicaca as the cradle of the sun.
+Its waters are home to Lake Titicaca’s mysterious and fantastic floating islands that contain a unique cultural wealth.
+This is because their predominantly indigenous communities still maintain the traditions of the Pre-Inca and Inca Empires.
+And among its many legends, it is said that the Andean culture considered Lake Titicaca as the cradle of the Sun and the Inca Empire.
+In addition, it houses different native cultures such as the Uros.
+One of the oldest cultures in the region that still decide to live in the same traditional way as their ancestors.
 For this reason, together with the experts of Machu Travel Peru, we have prepared a small article about the recognized Uros islands.
-Learn about these artificial reed islands and much more.
+Get to know about these artificial reed islands, one of the most popular tourist destinations in Peru.

 - How to get to the floating islands of Uros